-Here are some data points about Macau tourism in 2016 from the Macao Tourism Board to put things into perspective.
+Here are some data points about Macau tourism and Macau day trips in 2018 from to put things into perspective.

-3. Percentage of same day visitors (day trippers from Hong Kong or mainland China): 49% – the first year the number of overnight visitors surpassed same day visitors in the last 10 years
+- Percentage of same day visitors (day trippers from Hong Kong or mainland China): 50%

 Where is Macau and how close is it to Hong Kong

-Macau is a small country (and I use the term loosely as it is not officially a country) that lies one hour by ferry from Hong Kong so it comes as no surprise that it is one of the most popular one-day trips from one of Asia’s most densely populated cities.
-If you need to get away from Hong Kong, Macau is an interesting destination well worth a visit.
+Macau is a small country (and I use the term loosely as it is not officially a country) that lies one hour by ferry from Hong Kong so it comes as no surprise that it is one of the most popular one-day trips from Hong Kong, one of Asia’s most densely populated cities, and an interesting destination well worth a visit.

 How to get from Hong Kong to Macau for a day trip

-Both companies stop at Hong Kong’s international airport as well as the city’s downtown area.
+Both companies depart from Hong Kong’s international airport as well as the city’s downtown area.
 In Macau, they stop at either Taipa Ferry Terminal or at Macau Outer Harbour Ferry Terminal on the peninsula.